Generative APIs FAQ

 Overview

-Scaleway's Generative APIs provide access to pre-configured, serverless endpoints of leading AI models, hosted in European data centers.
+Scaleway's Generative APIs - Serverless (formerly known as Scaleway Generative APIs) provides access to pre-configured, serverless endpoints of leading AI models, hosted in European data centers.
 This allows you to integrate advanced AI capabilities into your applications without managing underlying infrastructure.

-What is the difference between Generative APIs and Managed Inference?
+What is the difference between Serverless and Dedicated Deployment?

-- Generative APIs: A serverless service providing access to pre-configured AI models via API, billed per token usage.
+- Generative APIs - Serverless (formerly known as Scaleway Generative APIs): A serverless service providing access to pre-configured AI models via API, billed per token usage.

-- Managed Inference: Allows deployment of curated or custom models with chosen quantization and Instances, offering predictable throughput and enhanced security features like private network isolation and access control.
-Managed Inference is billed by hourly usage, whether provisioned capacity is receiving traffic or not.
+- Generative APIs - Dedicated Deployment (formerly known as Scaleway Managed Inference): Allows deployment of curated or custom models with chosen quantization and Instances, offering predictable throughput and enhanced security features such as private network isolation and access control.
+The service is billed based on hourly usage, regardless of whether the provisioned capacity is receiving traffic or not.

-How do I get started with Generative APIs?
+How do I get started with Generative APIs - Serverless?

 To get started, explore the Generative APIs Playground in the Scaleway console.
 For application integration, refer to our Quickstart guide, which provides step-by-step instructions on accessing, configuring, and using a Generative APIs endpoint.